CASH-STRAPPED Thames Valley Police paid for police officers’ partners to go to a glitzy awards dinner – as it plans to cut more than 500

 It is believed to be the first time it has paid for any partners to attend an event and comes as Thames Valley Police looks to save £52.9m over four years and cut 535 jobs.

 Ninety-six of those are expected to be officers.

 Police Review magazine paid for the nominated officers’ tickets.

-Last night, TaxPayers’ Alliance campaign manager Robert Oxley said: “It is nice to reward police officers for their hard work and even better that sponsorship was found to pay for them to attend the presentation.
+Last night, TaxPayers’ Alliance campaign manager Robert Oxley said: “It is nice to reward police officers for their hard work and even better that sponsorship was found to pay for them to attend

 “However, it was unnecessary to use taxpayers’ money to send partners and senior officers to the event, too – especially as it was a glitzy night out at one of London’s most expensive hotels.